ccbogel/QualCoder/README.md

 ### Manual install on Linux:

-Once a python 3.x is installed run the install.sh script from withing the qualcoder folder.
+Once a python 3.x is installed run the install.sh script from within the qualcoder folder.

+This will install QualCoder in the /usr/share directory and create a launcher.
+Alternatively move to the qualcoder directory and run the qualcoder.py file in a terminal: python3 qualcoder.py

 ### Windows:

-Install python3 version from here: https://www.python.org/downloads/

-Also install a vlc player: https://www.videolan.org/vlc/download-windows.html or from the Windows Store.
+Install [Python3](https://www.python.org/downloads/) and [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

 Install dependencies in the command prompt: